 In Transit by Hamish Ta-mé at Connect@GunningStation

 We move through our lives and the landscape with a restless energy, pushing, pulling, hoping, fearing.
 Connecting.
 At times we come together in shared spaces, and in community.
 Our train journeys are a time where a large disparate group from an incredibly diverse range of backgrounds and intentions come together in parallel for a few hours to then disperse again.
 Railways have played a vital role in creating communities with little more initial connection than a common transport hub.
 From these utilitarian beginnings grows a community of families, friends, colleagues and commerce.
 These portraits are part of a larger body of work shot whilst commuting, they come from a place of openness and a genuine interest in these unique lives and how the sitters came to be in this time at this place.
-On display in the Parcels & Main Gallery.

 Michael is off on the train to the city where he will be flying to Singapore, Vietnam and Cambodia.

-Max & Margarita bought the local cinema more than 20 years ago so they could have space to paint, create and live a creativelife.
+Max & Margarita bought the local cinema more than 20 years ago so they could have space to paint, create and live a creative life.
 Both are highly recognised artists and deeply engaged in the local community.

 Shane was sitting with some mates at the pub enjoying his schnitty, ute out the front with his dog keeping an eye on things.He’s a machine operator, and volunteers with the local Goulburn RFS.